 Now, opponents of SAI claim that this robot does not have its own desires or intentions, those are simply derivative of its designer’s desires.
 Dennett calls this “client centrism.”
 I am the original source of the meaning within my robot, it is just a machine preserving me, even though it acts in ways that I could not have imagined and which may be antithetical to my interests.
 Of course, it follows, according to the client centrists, that the robot is not conscious.
 Dennett rejects this centrism, primarily because if you follow this argument to its logical conclusion you have to conclude the same thing about yourself!
 You would have to conclude that you are a survival machine built to preserve your genes and your goals and your intentions derive from them.
 You are not really conscious.
 To avoid these unpalatable conclusions, why not acknowledge that sufficiently complex robots have motives, intentions, goals, and consciousness?
 They are like you; owing their existence to being a survival machine that has evolved into something autonomous by its encounter with the world.

-Critics like Searle admit that such a robot is possible, but deny that it is conscious.
-Dennett responds that such robots would experience meaning as real as your meaning; they would have transcended their programming just as you have gone beyond the programming of your selfish genes.
+Critics like the philosopher John Searle admit that such a robot is possible, but deny that it is conscious.
+Dennett responds that such robots would experience meanings as real as your meanings; they would have transcended their programming just as you have gone beyond the programming of your selfish genes.
 He concludes that this view reconciles thinking of yourself as a locus of meaning, while at the same time being a member of a species with a long evolutionary history.
 We are artifacts of evolution, but our consciousness is no less real because of that.
 The same would hold true of our robots.